oulkaid/Sudoku-SAT-Solver/README.md

 A trace will be generated (file `trace.log`).
 It contains the search history performed by the tool.
 The program terminates by either giving a solution, or by reporting that the input is not a Sudoku problem.

-> For detailed documentation about these tools, you can refer to [`doc/manual.pdf`](https://github.com/oulkaid/Sudoku-SAT-Solver/tree/main/doc/manual.pdf).
+> For a detailed documentation about these tools, you can refer to [`doc/manual.pdf`](https://github.com/oulkaid/Sudoku-SAT-Solver/tree/main/doc/manual.pdf).